MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/business-voice/create-a-phone-system-call-queue-smb.md

 You must assign a *Microsoft 365 Phone System - Virtual User* license to the resource account.

-1. In the Microsoft 365 admin center, click the resource account to which you want to assign a license.
+1. In the Microsoft 365 admin center, in the **Users** list, click the resource account to which you want to assign a license.

 2. On the **Licenses and Apps** tab, under **Licenses**, select **Microsoft 365 Phone System - Virtual User**.